 A free evening to enjoy Barcelona at your leisure.

-Basilica houses a museum with works of art by many prominent painters and sculptors, including works by El Greco, Dalí, Picasso and others.
-The “Publicacions de l'Abadia de Montserrat” is a publishing house, located near the monastery.
+- Mountain also houses a museum with works of art by many prominent painters and sculptors, including works by El Greco, Dalí, Picasso and others.
+The ''Publicacions de l'Abadia de Montserrat'' is a publishing house, located near the monastery.
 It is famous for having one of the oldest presses in the world, not downplaying the amazing fact that the press is still operating!
 It’s first book was published in 1499.

 The remainder of the day is free once you arrive back in Barcelona.

-At the end of the day, transfer to the hotel in Salou –a beautiful resort town by the sea, just 5km from Port Aventura Park.
-Check in.
+At the end of the day, transfer to the hotel in Salou - a beautiful resort town by the sea, just 5km from Port Aventura Park.

 Breakfast in the hotel.
 This day is to be spent in Port Aventura Caribe Aquatic Park, a place with lots of thrilling water rides and swimming pools for the whole family.
 Tickets are included.